DavidMoCe/Othello/README.md

 ### 🤖 Player vs Machine

 In this mode, a human player plays against the machine.
-The player selects their color at the start and can choose from two difficulty levels:
+The player selects their color at the start, can enter a name, and can choose between two difficulty levels:

 - **Easy** 😌: The machine plays in a simple manner, making random or non-strategic decisions.
 - **Hard** 😈: The machine uses a more complex strategy to make decisions, aiming to maximize its advantage.